ayush007-verma/life-skills-track/learning-process.md

+## Learning Process

-Question 1
+- #### Question 1

-What is the Feynman Technique?
-Explain in 1 line.
+  **What is the Feynman Technique?**

   The Feynman Technique is a learning method that involves simplifying and explaining a concept as if teaching it to someone else, which helps to solidify one's understanding.

-Question 2
+- #### Question 2

-In this video, what was the most interesting story or idea for you?
+  **In this video, what was the most interesting story or idea for you?**

   Don't just follow your passions, BROADEN your passions, and your life will be enriched beyond measure" Her story is such an inspiration.

-Question 3
+- #### Question 3

-What are active and diffused modes of thinking?
+  **What are active and diffused modes of thinking?**

   Active thinking involves focused, deliberate cognitive effort, while diffused thinking is a more relaxed, subconscious mental state that allows for creative insights and connections to form.

-Question 4
+- #### Question 4

-According to the video, what are the steps to take when approaching a new topic?
-Only mention the points.
+  **According to the video, what are the steps to take when approaching a new topic?
+Only mention the points.**

   1. Deconstruct the skill.
   2. Learn enough to self-correct.
   3. Remove barriers to practice.
-4. Practice at least 20 hours.
+  4. Practice at least 20 hours

-Question 5
+- #### Question 5

-What are some of the actions you can take going forward to improve your learning process?
+  **What are some of the actions you can take going forward to improve your learning process?**

+  While learning about new topics and processes.

   1. Maintain 100% involvement and concentration in learning and programming.
   2. Practice deep work by eliminating distractions and preserving attention.
   3. Keep phone on silent, remove non-essential notifications, and consider using productivity tools.
   4. Apply the "work when you work, play when you play" principle.
   5. Block social media during work hours using apps like TimeLimit or Freedom.